Second Hand Rose (band)

 Second Hand Rose (二手玫瑰 (èrshǒu méiguī)) is a Chinese rock band from Beijing, China, formed in mainland China in 1999 by musician Liang Long.
-The band is known for its combination of traditional Chinese instruments and western rock and roll,the stage design is exaggerated and gorgeous, with rich visual effects and humorous lyrics, making the band's style magical and unique in the Chinese rock industry.
-The band released a successful debut album in 2004.The second-hand rose breaks through the monotonous rock style and openly criticizes modern people's psychological disorders and Taoism.
+The band is known for its combination of traditional Chinese instruments and western rock and roll, the stage design is exaggerated and gorgeous, with rich visual effects and humorous lyrics, making the band's style magical and unique in the Chinese rock industry.
+The band released a successful debut album in 2004.
+Second Hand Rose breaks through the monotonous rock style and openly criticizes modern people's psychological disorders and Taoism.